-And when you need to add an image to the Lightroom catalog for editing or organizing purposes, you have to work through the Import Dialogue box.
+And when you need to add an image to Lightroom for manipulating or organizing purposes, you must work through the Import Dialogue box.

-A lot of necessary options are available in the Import Dialogue box.
+A lot of necessary options are available in the Dialogue box.
 Let’s discuss the essential features.

 The Left-hand Tab

 The left-hand tab is the easiest part of this application.
-In this area, you will find all the image folders that you have in your computer.
-By simply giving a right-click on the folder, you can easily open an image in the app window.
+You will find all the image folders on your computer in this area.
+You can easily open an image in the app window by simply giving a right-click on the folder.

 The Top Portion